vcsjones/vcsjones.dev/_posts/2018-06-23-authenticated-encryption.md

 end
 ```

 We get two values back.
-We 29 and 26.
+We get 29 and 26.
 We already know that the value 29 is valid
 because that's the actual value from the ciphertext.
 So 26 forces the padding to
 one.